 Seaweeds are also excellent sources of iodine and over 90 different vitamins and minerals.
 If you want a mult-vitamin for your smoothie, then go with seaweeds like Irish moss, kelp, dulce and nori.

 I can never stress enough the importance of herbs in smoothies.
 By far, they have the highest content of nutrition than any fruit or veggie you can add to your smoothie.
 My preferences include the likes of moringa, baobab, ginkgo biloba, turmeric and gotu kola.

 Mushrooms are my latest fetish and I include them in majority of my smoothies.
 They are very high in nutrition and have benefits like combating and preventing cancer/tumors and are high in antioxidants.
 My two fave right now are chaga and reishi, but there are a variety of others that you can bring to the party.

 13. Alkalize your smoothie

 Sure, there’s already plenty of alkaline in your smoothie, but you can turn it up a notch by using living water like alkaline ionized water.
+Here’s why you should use Alkaline water, and drink it daily.
 But if not, you should at least use distilled, spring or filtered water.

 Treat your smoothies like the lifeline they are and make it really count.
 This is the most nutrition you get out of the day, so make sure you make the most of it.
 Try one or more of these tips to transform your daily fruit smoothies into super smoothies!